manuelbernhardt/play2-groovy-templates/README.md

 In order to use the plugin, make sure you have these dependencies / resolvers in your SBT build:

-- dependencies: `"eu.delving" %% "groovy-templates-plugin" % "1.6.1"`
+- dependencies: `"io.bernhardt" %% "groovy-templates-plugin" % "1.6.4-SNAPSHOT"`
 - resolvers:
-  - `"Delving Releases Repository" at "http://nexus.delving.org/nexus/content/groups/public"`
-  - `"Delving Snapshot Repository" at "http://nexus.delving.org/nexus/content/repositories/snapshots"`
+  - `"Sonatype OSS Repository" at "https://oss.sonatype.org/content/groups/public"`

 In order for pre-compilation to work correctly in PROD mode, you need to hook the groovy templates plugin in the `sourceGenerators` of your build, for example: